 Customer data platform and marketing automation

-Customer Data Platform (CDP), a term coined in 2013 by David Raab, the founder of CDP Institute, describes CDPs as:
+Customer Data Platform (CDP), a term coined in 2013.
+CDPs are:

-CDPs were created to address the increasing demand of customers to have an improved and tailored experience.
-Also, to address marketers’ need to optimize and excel in omnichannel marketing strategies.
+In fact, CDPs were created to address customer demands for a better customer experience.
+Furthermore, to address marketers’ need to launch and optimize omnichannel marketing strategies.

-While earlier data platforms like CRM, DMP, and CMS solved some customer demands around personalization and consistent cross-channel experiences, they usually failed in unifying fragmented data sources, caused data silos, and couldn’t organize data in an actionable way easily accessible to different departments.
+While earlier data platforms like CRM, DMP, and CMS solved some customer demands around personalization and consistent cross-channel experiences, they usually failed in unifying fragmented data sources.
+As a result, they created data silos and couldn’t make data easily accessible to different departments.

-Before CDPs, brands delivered disconnected experiences to their customers that did not take their context and preferences into account.
+Before CDPs, brands delivered disconnected experiences to their customers.
+These experiences also didn’t take their context and preferences into account.

-CDP in marketing enables your marketing teams to collect data about each customer across all their touchpoints and their entire customer journey.
-Customer data can include first-party data, third-party data, behavioral data, and more.
+CDP in marketing enables you to collect data about each customer across touchpoints and their entire customer journey.
+In short, customer data can include first-party data, third-party data, behavioral data, among others.
 A data management platform gives you a 360-degree view of customer interactions across your marketing campaigns.

 As visitors and customers interact more with your brand, their unified customer profile gets stronger.
 The more content and purchases they make, the better you can predict customer behavior and personalize their journeys.

-Let’s take a hypothetical real-life example that shows the value the right CDP can bring to your marketing campaigns.
+So let’s take a hypothetical real-life example to see the value the right CDP can bring to your marketing campaigns.

 Imagine you’re an online shopper on the hunt for a new messenger bag.
 You’re probably scrolling through social feeds like Instagram or maybe even looking for inspiration on Pinterest.

-But, of course, you’re already on your phone, so you’ll check out multiple sources (maybe read a couple of customer reviews, visit your favorite brands, check out online stores with special offers) before making a decision.
+Naturally, you’re already on your phone, so you’ll check out multiple sources.
+Maybe you’ll read a couple of reviews, visit your favorite brands, and comparison shop before making a decision.

-CDPs are ideal for marketing teams with a growing customer base who aren’t tracking customer interactions and using data to create a persistent, unified customer database.
+CDPs are ideal for marketing teams with a growing customer base who aren’t tracking customer interactions or using data to create a persistent, unified customer database.

-If you aren’t creating 360-degree customer profiles, then you may be in the dark and losing sight of who your customers are, what they care about, and why they may be leaving you for another brand.
+If you aren’t creating 360-degree customer profiles, then you may be in the dark.
+In short, you may be losing sight of who your customers are, what they care about, and why they may be leaving you for another brand.

 Customer data platforms give you a window into your brand health, customers, and customer service.
 These platforms collect invaluable insights from multiple sources to create a single customer view.